mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 It contains the following fields:

 Traffic Class:
-: The value of the Traffic Class field of the IP header.
+: This flag indicates if the Traffic Class field of the IP header is static.

 Flow Label:
-: The value of the Flow Label field of the IP header.
+: This flag indicates if the Flow Label field of the IP header is static.

-Omit Payload Length:
+Payload Length:
-: An indication that the Payload length field of the IP header is omitted.
-If omitted in the payload, the receiver need to calulate the Total length after reconstructing the IP header.
+: This flag indicates if the Payload length field of the IP header is static.

 Next Header:
-: The value of the Next Header field of the IP header.
+: This flag indicates if The value of the Next Header field of the IP header is static.

 Hop Limit:
-: The value of the Hop Limit field of the IP header.
+: This flag indicates if the Hop Limit field of the IP header is static.

 Source Address:
-: The IP Source Address of the IP header used in this context.
-This address MUST be a registered address.
+: This flag indicates if the IP Source Address of the IP header is static.
-  Capules with other values MUST be considered malformed.

 Destination Address:
-: The IP Destination Address of the IP header used in this context.
-This address MUST be a registered address.
+: This flag indicates if the IP Destination Address of the IP header is static.

-  Capules with other values MUST be considered malformed.
+Source Port:
+: This flag indicates if the Source Port of the header that follows the IP header is static.

+Destination Port:
+: This flag indicates if the Destination Port of the header that follows the IP header is static.

+IPv6 Header:
+: This field contains the first 40 bytes of the IPv6 header.
+Fields that are not indicated as static will be omitted in the compression and therefore their value is not relevant.

+Transport Ports:
+: If either the Source Port or Destination Port Flag is set, this field has to be present and contains one byte for the source port followed by one byte for the destionation port.

-When the indicated Context ID is used all IP header fields that are provided with a static value in the capsule as well as the version field MUST be omitted in the HTTP datagram payload and the receiver of the datagram with the indicated Context ID MUST reconstruct the IP accordingly before forwarding the payload.
+When the indicated Context ID is used all IP header fields that indicated as static as well as the version field MUST be omitted in the HTTP datagram payload and the receiver of the datagram with the indicated Context ID MUST reconstruct the IP header accordingly before forwarding the payload.

 When an endpoint receives a IP4_COMPRESSION_ASSIGN or IP6_COMPRESSION_ASSIGN